IdrisGit/MarkUp/README.md

 Email: idris.gadi01@gmail.com
 GitHub: https://github.com/IdrisGit

-Thank you for using React-NoteTaker!
+Thank you for using MarkUp!